KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 **disable_coin coin**

-The `disable_coin` method deactivates the previously enabled coin.
-MM2 also cancels all active orders that use the selected coin.
+The `disable_coin` method deactivates the previously enabled coin, and also cancels all active orders that use the selected coin.
 The method will return an error in the following cases:

 - The coin is not enabled
 - The coin is used by active swaps